JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 - Macros that record the day's staffing data.
 The macros will compare staffing information quarter by quarter and produce a document that highlights these changes.

 ## Misc.
-Below is a photograph of the real-life Shipdock staffing board.
+Below is a photograph of the real-life Amazon Ship Dock staffing board.

 <div align="center"><img src="https://github.com/JGAguilar626/amazon-shipdock-staffing-workbook/assets/129235347/1f4b8a09-23f3-4784-938e-6d7062c7cfec" width="500" height="281"></div>